support@meisterdrucke.com · 0043 4257 29415

 In 2012, the value of the small painting was estimated at over $ 100 million.

 Profile of a Young Fiancee by Leonardo da Vinci.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 female · portrait · please · hairstyle · drawing · renaissance · Private Collection / Bridgeman Images